livechat/chat-sdk/README.md

 ## Feedback
 ​
-If you find some bugs or have trobules implementing the code on your own, please create an issue on this repo.
+If you find some bugs or have troubles implementing the code on your own, please create an issue on this repo.
 ​
 ## If you're new to LiveChat
 ​
 LiveChat is an online customer service software with live support, help desk software, and web analytics capabilities.
-It's used by more than 28,000 companies all over the world.
+It's used by more than 34,000 companies all over the world.
 For more info, check out [LiveChat for Developers](https://developers.livechat.com).